4:15pm

 Florida marks a break in several important respects from earlier contests in Iowa, New Hampshire and South Carolina.

-Romney hopes the big boost he will receive from what looks to be a convincing victory will ease his path as the contest spreads to other states.
+Romney hopes the big boost he will receive from his convincing victory will ease his path as the contest spreads to other states.

 Attention quickly will shift to caucuses on Saturday in Nevada and Maine.
 Romney easily won Nevada's first-in-the-West caucuses in 2008 and his momentum out of Florida should give him a boost there.